 Tom has a formidable reputation as a passionate defender and a strong advocate.

-He is regularly instructed as Leading Junior Counsel in serious high-profile cases of significant complexity and legal importance.
-Tom is qualified under the 'Public Access' scheme and is able to take instructions direct from the public in appropriate cases.
+He is regularly instructed as Leading Junior Counsel in high-profile cases of significant complexity and legal importance.
+Tom is qualified under the 'Direct Access' scheme and is able to take instructions directly from the public in appropriate cases.

 R v Brown, Inner London CC (2017)

-Nurse accused of stealing drugs from children's hospital, based on printouts from 'Omnicell' electronic drugs cabinets, acquitted following successful submission of no case to answer.
+Nurse accused of stealing drugs from children's hospital, Prosecution relying on evidence from 'Omnicell' electronic drugs cabinets.
+Acquitted following successful submission of no case to answer.
 Reported in the Evening Standard here.

 R v Newland, Manchester CC (2017)